ClusterCockpit/cc-metric-collector/docs/building.md

 It uses the DEB control file `scripts/cc-metric-collector.control` and requires `dpkg-deb`, `awk`, `sed` and `git`.
 It creates only a binary deb package.

 _This option is not well tested and therefore experimental_

+### Customizing RPMs or DEB packages

+If you want to customize the RPMs or DEB packages for your local system, use the following workflow.

+- (if there is already a fork in the private account, delete it and wait until Github realizes the deletion)
+- Fork the cc-metric-collector repository (if Github hasn't realized it, it creates a fork named cc-metric-collector2)
+- Go to private cc-metric-collector repository and enable Github Actions
+- Do changes to the scripts, code, ...
+Commit and push your changes.
+- Tag the new commit with `v0.x.y-<myversion>` (`git tag v0.x.y-<myversion>`)
+- Push tags to repository (`git push --tags`)
+- Wait until the Release action finishes.
+It creates fresh RPMs and DEBs in your private repository on the Releases page.